monikaperez/genepy/README.md

 # JKBio

-A set of awesome functions & tools for Computational Biologists
+A set of awesome functions & tools for Computational Genomists
 ## Content

 - **utils**: where a bunch of helper functions and usefull general scripts are stoed